gabrielphala/ludr/readme.md

 {{{ component 'profile' }}}
 ```

 ## Components
-Building blocks of the application, they are loaded individually and cached and re-used where necessary
+Building blocks of the application, they are loaded individually, cached and re-used where necessary
 ___
 src\components\index.js